LordNyriox/Bugdom/CHEATS.md

 ## In main menu

-Hold down `F10` and click on the START icon to bring up a level select dialog.
+Click on the START icon to bring up a level select dialog.

 ## In game